 These are the questions you should be asking yourself.

 Ultimately, instead of looking for new tactics, strategies, and ninja tricks to get your ex back, improve yourself.
-The only real get-your-ex-back advice is self-improvement.
+The only real breakup advice is self-improvement.
 Hell, the only real dating and relationship advice is self-improvement.
 Work on yourself.
 Eat well.
 Work out.
 Conquer your anxieties.
 Overcome your insecurities.
 Resolve your shame.
 Take care of yourself.
 Love yourself.
 Otherwise, no one else will.
 (1)(2)(3)